 Funding for FSS Program Coordinator Salaries: each year, once Congress appropriates funding for the FSS program, HUD makes that funding available through a competitive process under a NOFA.
 Funding is specifically for PHAs and Tribes that administer an FSS program to pay for the salaries of an FSS program coordinator(s); not for the payment of services.
 Additionally, individuals are not eligible to apply for funding through a NOFA.
 Instead, Public Housing residents and HCV participants that are interested in participating in FSS may contact a PHA in their area that administers an FSS program.

 Below are links to FSS NOFAs, webcasts and related information for FY 2013, and archived FSS NOFAs from prior years.
 While the main components of the FSS program are common to both the PH and HCV FSS programs, these are currently two separate programs with separate sources of funding.
 Funding for FY14 will be made available via Grants.gov upon Congressional appropriations.
-Please note that the FY14 President’s Budget Request proposes to combine the two programs into one.
+Please note that the FY14 Congressional Appropriation combines the two programs into one.
+The first link below is for a letter to prepare agencies for the upcoming FY 2014 FSS competition.

 Related Notices, Regulations, and Other Information